DONATE

 Surgery

-What we’re doing
+What we’re doing to tackle glaucoma

 Sightsavers treats and prevents eye conditions including glaucoma in the countries where we work.

 Yet the challenge is that patients often don’t seek treatment for glaucoma until it is too late to save their sight.
-This is why we are working with partners in Africa to introduce pilot programmes to prevent and treat glaucoma.
+This is why we are working with partners in Africa and India to introduce pilot programmes to prevent and treat glaucoma.

 Our aim is to make sure glaucoma is diagnosed and treated as part of local eye health services where people can be screened regularly, to ensure patients’ sight can be saved.